 Your first step when feeding mice to Ball Pythons will be thawing the rodent.

 Start by slack-thawing a frozen mouse in a refrigerator overnight, or defrost at room temperature for an hour.
 Then, you will need to heat the mouse to 96-100℉.
-To accomplish this, place it in a plastic bag into water that is between 100-105℉.
-Replace the water 3-4 times over a 30 minute period.
+To accomplish this, place it in a plastic bag and put the bag into water that is between 100-105℉.
+Replace the water 3-4 times over a 30-minute period.

 Use a kitchen thermometer to monitor the water temperature.
 When your last water bath cools to 98℉, it’s time to feed your Ball Python.